 Once onboarded onto our SOPHiA platform, our customers tend to steadily increase their use of our SOPHiA platform, which offers a level of predictability that helps us project and manage our growth.
 In addition, customers rarely leave our SOPHiA platform given that we are generally integrated into their processes.
+These observed trends hold particularly well for our dry lab and bundle access model customers.
 We have a customer retention rate, defined as the percentage of our onboarded in-routine customers who access our SOPHiA platform through the dry lab or bundle access models and who generated revenue during a 12-month period since their last revenue-generating use of our SOPHiA platform, of 84% across our customer base over a five-year period beginning January 1, 2016 and ending December 31, 2020.
 Furthermore, our customers generally increase their use and adopt new applications of our SOPHiA platform as our relationship with them grows.
 The following graphic shows the annual platform analysis volume of various customer cohorts over time.